Sadie King: Casting

-In February 2004 it was announced that Pasty Kensit had agreed to sign a contract to play a new character in Emmerdale who will appear from May onwards.
-Speaking of her casting Kensit said: "I'm a bit of a country girl at heart, and it's so exciting to be joining a popular soap."
-A show spokeswomen said: "She is a seductive, powerful and manipulative woman who knows what she wants and makes sure she gets it.
+In February 2004 it was announced that Patsy Kensit had agreed to sign a contract to play a new character in Emmerdale who will appear from May onwards.
+A show spokeswoman said: "She is a seductive, powerful and manipulative woman who knows what she wants and makes sure she gets it.
 We hope her character will follow in the footsteps of the soap's last super bitch, Kim Tate (Claire King)."
-Also saying Pasty said: "I can’t wait to get started on Emmerdale and I’ve become an avid viewer!
+Kensit herself said: "I can’t wait to get started on Emmerdale and I’ve become an avid viewer!
 I am a bit of a country girl at heart and it is so exciting to be joining, especially at a time when the show is so strong.
 The prospect of being watched by over 10 million viewers every night is intimidating but I can’t wait to get stuck in."
-Series Producer, Steve Frost says, "We’re very excited to have Patsy on board and looking forward to introducing such a great character to the show.
+Series producer Steve Frost said, "We’re very excited to have Patsy on board and looking forward to introducing such a great character to the show.
 Sadie will be the envy of women and the desire of men."

 In December 2005, it was reported that Kensit had decided to leave the role of Sadie for an opportunity to star in the BBC medical drama Holby City as nurse Faye Morton.

 Reception

-Kensit's portrayal of Sadie earned her the "Best Bitch" award at the 2005 and 2006 Inside Soap Award ceremonies, respectively.
-She was also nominated for "Sexiest Female" at the 2006 British Soap Awards.
+Kensit's portrayal of Sadie earned her the Best Bitch award at the 2005 and 2006 Inside Soap Award ceremonies, respectively.
+She was also nominated for Sexiest Female at the 2006 British Soap Awards.

-Sadie's and Cain's exit was nominated for "Best Single episode" the 2007 British Soap Awards.
+Sadie's and Cain's exit was nominated for Best Single Episode at the 2007 British Soap Awards.

 The scenes during the episode featuring Sadie and Cain's exit where they kidnap Tom King and Cain appears to shoot Sadie received 37 complaints to media regulator Ofcom.
 ITV defended the storyline by saying it was one of the most "exciting and successful" events in the serial's history and added "Whilst Emmerdale stories do not condone violent acts, it need not and should not shy away from them."
 8.5 million viewers tuned in for the episode.